lwjglgamedev/lwjglbook-bookcontents-leg/chapter10/chapter10.md

 ```

 The first part of the function is the same as the one used in previous chapter, we calculate the fragment colour either by using a fixed colour or by calculating it from texture coordinates.
 Final colour is calculated by multiplying that colour and the summation of the ambient light, diffuse and colour components.
 As you can see ambient light is not affected by attenuation.

 We have introduced some new concepts into our shader, we are defining structures and using them as uniforms.
 How do we pass those structures ?
 First of all we will define two new classes  that model the properties of a point light and a material, named oh surprise, ```PointLight``` and ```Material```.
-They war just plain POJOs so you can check them in the source code that accompanies this book.
+They are just plain POJOs so you can check them in the source code that accompanies this book.
 Then, we need to create new methods in the ```ShaderProgram``` class, first to be able to create the uniforms for the point light and material structures.

 ```java
 public void createPointLightUniform(String uniformName) throws Exception {